Aboriginal Australians: Difficulties defining groups

-However these lists are neither exhaustive nor definitive, and there are overlaps.
+However, these lists are neither exhaustive nor definitive, and there are overlaps.
 Different approaches have been taken by non-Aboriginal scholars in trying to understand and define Aboriginal culture and societies, some focusing on the micro-level (tribe, clan, etc.), and others on shared languages and cultural practices spread over large regions defined by ecological factors.
 Anthropologists have encountered many difficulties in trying to define what constitutes an Aboriginal people/community/group/tribe, let alone naming them.
 Knowledge of pre-colonial Aboriginal cultures and societal groupings is still largely dependent on the observers' interpretations, which were filtered through colonial ways of viewing societies.

 Some Aboriginal peoples identify as one of several saltwater, freshwater, rainforest or desert peoples.

 Aboriginal identity

+Terminology

 The term Aboriginal Australians includes many distinct peoples who have developed across Australia for over 50,000 years.
 These peoples have a broadly shared, though complex, genetic history, but it is only in the last two hundred years that they have been defined and started to self-identify as a single group, socio-politically.
 While some preferred the term Aborigine to Aboriginal in the past, as the latter was seen to have more directly discriminatory legal origins, use of the term Aborigine has declined in recent decades, as many consider the term an offensive and racist hangover from Australia's colonial era.

-The definition of the term Aboriginal has changed over time and place, with the importance of family lineage, self-identification and community acceptance all being of varying importance.
+The definition of the term Aboriginal has changed over time and place, with family lineage, self-identification and community acceptance all being of varying importance.